How to set up and process automatic prepayments and accruals

 Automatic accrual postings

-EXAMPLE: An accrual has been created to accrue a monthly charge of £/€100.00 for electricity, and the cost is accounted for over a three month period.
-The accrual postings are then reversed in the final period.
+EXAMPLE: Create an accrual to accrue £/€100.00 a month for electricity, to account for the cost for over a three-month period.
+The accrual postings then reverse in the final period.

-Month 1
+Month one

 Transaction N/C Nominal Name Debit Credit